 Home Study Services for Families

-If you are going to adopt a baby and live in the United States, an adoption home study will need to be conducted.
+If you are going to adopt a baby and live in the United States, a home study for adoption will need to be conducted.
 Ensuring that children are placed in a secure, loving, and safe environment is the purpose of the home study and must be completed before a child can be placed with adoptive parents.

 The home study is a big step for adoptive parents in the adoption process.
-It is a living document that is completed by a licensed social worker and gives a picture of your live right now.
+It is a living document that is completed by a licensed social worker and gives a picture of your life right now.
 It is meant to confirm you are able to care for and parent a child.
 The home study addresses many aspects of your lives.
 There will be a background check, employment verification, financial verification, a visit to the home, and a medical report.
 The social worker will look into your marital and family relationships, motivation for adoption, parenting style, educational background, and more.
 It may feel like your whole lives are on display, just remember the social worker is responsible for recommending that a child can safely be placed in your home, and that is a responsibility they take very seriously as they should.

 Lifetime Adoption is licensed by the State of Florida to complete home studies for the purpose of adoption within all counties of Florida.
-If you would like to learn more about the home study process or if you would like to schedule a home study, please call us at 727-493-0933.
+If you would like to learn more about the home study process or if you would like to schedule a Florida adoption home study, please call us at 727-493-0933.
 You can also download more information on our Florida adoption home study services here.
 In other states, we will provide you with trusted referrals to complete your home study and provide post-placement services.

 Home Study Education